testcontainers/testcontainers-java/docs/modules/k3s.md

     * k3s containers may be unable to run on host machines where `/var/lib/docker` is on a BTRFS filesystem.
 See [k3s-io/k3s#4863](https://github.com/k3s-io/k3s/issues/4863) for an example.

+    * You may experience PKIX exceptions when trying to use a configured Fabric8 client.
+This is down to newer distributions of k3s issuing elliptic curve keys.
+    This can be fixed by adding [BouncyCastle PKI library](https://mvnrepository.com/artifact/org.bouncycastle/bcpkix-jdk15on) to your classpath.

 ## Adding this module to your project dependencies

 Add the following dependency to your `pom.xml`/`build.gradle` file: